Home

 No upcoming events

-Aztlan Libre Press is a San Antonio, Texas-based independent press dedicated to the publication, promotion and free expression of Native American/XicanX literature and art.
-It was established in 2010 by my wife, Anisa Onofre, and I. We have published 11 books including the award-winning A Crown for Gumecindo by former San Antonio and Texas Poet Laureate, Laurie Ann Guerrero; Tunaluna by alurista, one of the early and influential Poet Laureates of Aztlan; and our latest, Las Nalgas de JLo, by award-winning columnist and novelist, Barbara Renaud González.
+Aztlan Libre Press is a San Antonio, Texas-based independent press dedicated to the publication, promotion and free expression of Native American Indian/XicanX literature and art.
+It was established in 2010 by my wife, Anisa Onofre, and I. We have published 15 books including the award-winning A Crown for Gumecindo by former San Antonio and Texas Poet Laureate, Laurie Ann Guerrero; The Canción Cannibal Cabaret & Other Songs by Amalia Ortiz; Writing 50 Years más o menos Amongst the Gringos by Dr. Cintli; and our latest, La Quinta Soledad/A Novel by Silviana Wood.
 We have also published a collection of XicanX Art Notecards.
-For more information and to check out all of our publications, or purchase some of our books, visit Aztlan Libre Press.
+For more information and purchase any of our publications and t-shirt, visit Aztlan Libre Press.